TheRealRedRiver559/Asyncio-IRC/README.md

 - `input-test`: Test input functionality of server response event.
 - `test`:Displays a test message as a proof of concept command.
 # Recent Updates

-- Added private and password-protected channels.
-- New updates relating the GUI.
-It now features auto suggestions.
-- Added a ping system to handle unresponsive clients.
-- Incorporation of type hints and documentation to enhance code clarity.
-### Future updates and improvements include:
-- Implementing SSL/TLS for enhanced security during data transmission.
-- Incorporating an SQL database for secure hashed and salted logins.
-- Finishing the GUI
+- None
+### Next big update!:
+- Adding lots of new commands with complex-like features.
+(Clear, custom-input, and more)
-- Adding a public server that anyone can join!
+- Adding private messaging (finally) and the addition of private channels that can be password protected.
+- Implementing SQL Light for a much better, and faster data design structure.
+This will allow the user permissions and channels to be used to their full extent in the coming updates.
+- SSL or some other private security (server-side only at the moment).
+- Adding message rate limiting and an optional built-in moderator system.

 ## Known Issues
 While efforts have been made to ensure stability, some issues have been identified and are being addressed:
-- Server crashes when trying to access and change data storage
-- Improved performance is being sought for scenarios involving multiple users.
+- Improved performance is being sought for scenarios involving multiple users still.
-- Addressing intermittent connection interruptions.
-- Further refining color checks and metadata in messages.
 - Continuously resolving any unidentified errors.

 # Note